mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Nutri-Score](https://en.wikipedia.org/w/index.php?title=Nutri-Score&oldid=1191945284) - The Nutri-Score, also known as the 5-Colour Nutrition label or 5-CNL, is a five-colour nutrition label and nutritional rating system, and an attempt to simplify the nutritional rating system demonstrating the overall nutritional value of food products.
+It assigns products a rating letter from A (best) to E (worst), with associated colors from green ...

 - [Alex (parrot)](https://en.wikipedia.org/w/index.php?title=Alex_(parrot)&oldid=1187540125) - Alex (May 18, 1976 – September 6, 2007) was a grey parrot and the subject of a thirty-year experiment by animal psychologist Irene Pepperberg, initially at the University of Arizona and later at Harvard University and Brandeis University.
 When Alex was about one year old, Pepperberg bought him at a pet shop.
 In her book "Alex & Me", Pepperberg descr...

 - [AquAdvantage salmon](https://en.wikipedia.org/w/index.php?title=AquAdvantage_salmon&oldid=1187028882) - AquAdvantage salmon is a genetically engineered (GE) fish, a GE Atlantic salmon developed by AquaBounty Technologies in 1989.
 The typical  growth hormone-regulating gene  in the Atlantic salmon was replaced with the growth hormone-regulating gene from Pacific Chinook salmon, with a promoter sequence from ocean pout.
 This gene enables GM salmon to gr...